-The first thing that becomes obvious when you document, as I have been doing for the last five years, the studies dedicated in human and soc-ial science to rhythmic phenomena or using rhythm as operating concept whatever its definition is the rapid increase in their number.

-Whereas thirty years ago rhythmic studies were very few and confined to sociology, economics, philosophy, musicology and poetics, they both multiplied and spread out in new disciplines.
-For the last twenty years, rhythmic research has been developing in psychiatry, psychoanalysis, cognitive science.
+The first thing that becomes obvious when one is documenting the studies in human and social science dedicated to rhythmic phenomena or using rhythm as operating concept - whatever its definition - is the rapid increase in their number.
+Whereas thirty years ago rhythmic studies were very few and confined to sociology, economics, philosophy, musicology and poetics, they now both multiply and spread into new disciplines.
+For the last twenty years, rhythmic research has been developing in psychiatry, psychoanalysis and cognitive science.
 It emerged in anthropology, history, geography, urbanism.
-We saw it rising in linguistics and communication science even in disciplines that are more practical than scientific knowledge, such as management and education science.
+We saw it rising in linguistics and communication science - even in fields of knowledge that are more art than science, such as management and learning sciences.
 To make it short, we are witnessing a quite remarkable blooming of studies on rhythm or using rhythm as a tool.